sergiocollado/potpourri/Notes_on_Linux/Notes_on_device_tree_usage.md

          };
      };

-In the <code>cpus</code> node, <code>#address-cells</code> is set to 1, and <code>#size-cells</code> is set to 0.
-This means that child <code>reg</code> values are a single uint32 that represent the address with no size field.
-In this case, the two cpus are assigned addresses 0 and 1.  <code>#size-cells</code> is 0 for cpu nodes because each cpu is only assigned a single address.
+In the `cpus` node, `#address-cells` is set to 1, and `#size-cells` is set to 0.
+This means that child `reg` values are a single uint32 that represent the address with no size field.
+In this case, the two cpus are assigned addresses 0 and 1.  `#size-cells` is 0 for cpu nodes because each cpu is only assigned a single address.

-You'll also notice that the <code>reg</code> value matches the value in the node name.
-By convention, if a node has a <code>reg</code> property, then the node name must include the unit-address, which is the first address value in the <code>reg</code> property.
+You'll also notice that the `reg` value matches the value in the node name.
+By convention, if a node has a `reg` property, then the node name must include the unit-address, which is the first address value in the `reg` property.

 === Memory Mapped Devices ===
-Instead of single address values like found in the cpu nodes, a memory mapped device is assigned a range of addresses that it will respond to.  <code>#size-cells</code> is used to state how large the length field is in each child <code>reg</code> tuple.
+Instead of single address values like found in the cpu nodes, a memory mapped device is assigned a range of addresses that it will respond to.  `#size-cells` is used to state how large the length field is in each child `reg` tuple.
 In the following example, each address value is 1 cell (32 bits), and each length value is also 1 cell, which is typical on 32 bit systems.
 64 bit machines may use a value of 2 for #address-cells and #size-cells to get 64 bit addressing in the device tree.

  /dts-v1/;